A cystectomy is an operation to remove your bladder. This is a big operation. You might be in hospital for between 5 and 14 nights.

-A cystectomy is one of the main treatments for invasive bladder cancer and the surgeon usually removes all your bladder.
+Cystectomy is one of the main treatments for muscle invasive bladder cancer that hasn't spread.

 A radical cystectomy means taking out the whole bladder and the nearby lymph nodes.

-You may also have part of your bowel removed.
+Your surgeon will also remove part of your bowel.
 This is so your surgeon can create another way for your body to collect and pass urine.
-It's called a recto sigmoid pouch.
-Your surgeon will discuss this with you beforehand if you're having this operation.
+Your surgeon will discuss this with you beforehand.

-- bag outside your body to collect urine (urostomy or ileal conduit)
+- a bag outside your body to collect urine (urostomy or ileal conduit)

-- pouch to collect urine (continent urinary diversion)
+- an internal pouch to collect urine (continent urinary diversion)